zkzoomer/zk-hacks/season-1/2_group_dynamics/README.md

 In reality, these iterations are done using the [baby-step giant-step](https://en.wikipedia.org/wiki/Baby-step_giant-step) algorithm, so each only takes $O(\sqrt{p_i})$ time.
 The time complexity for the whole problem therefore becomes $O(\sqrt{p})$ with $p$ being the largest prime factor of $n$.

-To mazimize computation time and thus the security of the system, we would look into maximizing this largest prime factor. ???
+To mazimize computation time and thus the security of the system, we would look into maximizing this largest prime factor.
+But, as we will see, this is not enough to guarantee the security of the system.

 ## Elliptic Curves

-The elliptic curve [_BLS12-381_](https://hackmd.io/@benjaminion/bls12-381#About-curve-BLS12-381) is defined as as:
+The elliptic curve [BLS12-381](https://hackmd.io/@benjaminion/bls12-381#About-curve-BLS12-381) is defined as as:
 $$
 E_1 : y^2 = x^3 + 4 \text{ over } \mathbb{F_p}
 $$
-While its twist is defined as:
+While its [twist](https://en.wikipedia.org/wiki/Twists_of_elliptic_curves) is defined as:
 $$
 E_2 : y^2 = x^3 + 4\cdot(1 + u) \text{ over } \mathbb{F_{p^2}}
 $$